iglfranks/mini-react-project/README.md

-## Application
+## The Build

-With the API database being so large, comprising of thousands of cards, we split the Index pages into 3 different types, meaning that each index page would have its own API request.
+With the API database being so large, consisting of thousands of cards, we split the Index pages into 3 different types, meaning that each index page would have its own API request.
+As there are 3 different index pages all using the same displaying of information, we refactored the components so we could apply the 'Index Map' to all 3 pages without having to type the same code again.

 ```javascript